 Kohler standby generators possess tough composite enclosures, which means no rusting or corrosion.
 This is especially important in our coastal community of Manatee County.
 The weatherproof casing can withstand extremely high wind speeds, ideal for any Floridian caught in a hurricane situation.

 With the power of a Kohler engine (one of the top engines on the market), the system can keep running without overheating.
 Additionally, each generator installed can register an industry-leading, 5-Year, 2,000-hour warranty.
-Lasting anywhere from 10-15 years, whole-home generators are meant to last multiple Hurricane Seasons.
+Lasting anywhere from 10-15 years.
+Whole-home generators are supposed to last multiple Hurricane Seasons.

 Although a small detail, noise may be an important factor for some homeowners considering a generator purchase.
 Portable systems are known for being loud.
 Of course, this depends on their size.

 The average portable can be around 67-75 decibels when running at 25%-50% load capacity.
-This can be compared to a vacuum cleaner.
+Similar to a vacuum cleaner.
 Portables should never be left alone as they can be a safety hazard (more on that later).
 Prolonged exposure to such a loud machine may be damaging.

 Health and Safety

-Carbon monoxide poisoning can be deadly, with many affected not realizing they have been poisoned until their symptoms have become severe.
+Carbon monoxide poisoning often doesn’t become apparent until the victim’s symptoms are severe.
 Even the slightest exposure may cause headaches, nausea, and fatigue.

 As a rule of thumb, the cheaper the portable generator, the more carbon monoxide it may be releasing.
 Whole-home generators are installed on the outside of your home, preventing carbon monoxide to ever be a concern.